mattcone/static-guide/content/chapter-8-implementing-version-control.md

 We'll use Git to create a *repository*, which in this case is our entire website directory with all of the associated files.
 We'll have two instances of the same repository: One on our computer, and one on GitHub.
 Both instances will hold the files for our website.
 At any given time, the files in the two instances may be slightly different, but we'll use Git to synchronize the files between the repositories.

 GitHub has access controls that we can use to prevent others from accessing or making changes to the files in our repository without permission.
-We can make our repository public so anyone can view our files, or we can restrict access to our friends and coworkers.
+We can make our repository public so anyone can view our files, or we can keep it private.

 In this chapter, we'll install Git and GitHub Desktop on our computer, create a repository for our website's source code, upload our repository to GitHub, and then practice making some changes to our website while using Git.